 It enables you to block out the judgments of others and other external factors so they don’t hold any undue influence over your internal state of mind.

-Once you learn your self-worth, you know what you deserve and you have no qualms demanding it from those you choose to interact with.
+Once you value yourself, you know what you deserve and you have no qualms demanding it from those you choose to interact with.

 This is not about walking around with a sense of entitlement, but rather expecting others to treat you the way you treat them.

-The Different Stages that Lead to Increasing of Your Self-Worth
+The Different Stages that Lead to Knowing Your Self-Worth

-The journey towards knowing your value and self-worth is a winding one that can be divided into 4 stages or steps.
+The journey towards knowing your self-worth is a winding one that can be divided into 4 stages or steps.

-The first stage towards recognizing and acknowledging your self-worth consists of understanding yourself.
+The first stage towards recognizing your self-worth consists of understanding yourself.

 To get started with this stage, you can imagine being stripped of everything you own—friendships, career, money, possessions, achievements—whatever is tangible and or external.